hyperspy/hyperspyUI/doc/source/actions.rst

 """"""""""""""""""""""""""""""""""""
 Edit the HyperSpy package settings.

+.. _edit-settings:

 Edit settings
 """""""""""""""
 Shows a dialog for editing the application and plugins settings.
+See